 The RN to BSN track is for licensed registered nurses who have graduated from regionally accredited associate degree or diploma nursing programs.
 The nursing curriculum is online.
 Through a collaboration program with UNLV, RNs can complete three graduate courses as part of the BSN program should they choose the MSN Bridge Program - Nurse Educator Track.
-The nurse graduate can then apply those credits toward the MSN -Nurse Educator program at UNLV.
+The nurse graduate can then apply those credits toward the MSN - Nurse Educator program at UNLV.
 The BSN program is designed to support educational mobility and to strengthen community health and leadership abilities of nurses who already have a foundation in the profession.

-RN to BSN Track Prerequisites and Curriculum Prerequisites (46-56 credits) English (3-8 credits)
+RN to BSN Track Prerequisites and Curriculum

+Prerequisites (46-56 credits) English (3-8 credits)

-Refer to English section of Core Curriculum
+Refer to English section of Core Curriculum Mathematics (3-5 credits)

-Mathematics (3-5 credits) Refer to the Mathematics section of the Core

 BIOL 189 Fundamentals of Life Science 4.00

 BIOL 223 Human Anatomy & Physiology I 4.00

 BIOL 224 Human Anatomy & Physiology II 4.00

 BIOL 251 General Microbiology 4.00

 CHS 421 Health and Wellness Across Life 3.00

 Social Science (6 credits)

-Introduction to Cultural Anthropology 3.00
+ANTH 101 Introduction to Cultural Anthropology 3.00

 or

-Principles of Sociology 3.00
+SOC 101 PSY 101 Principles of Sociology General Psychology 3.00 3.00

-General Psychology 3.00

-or Principles of Sociology